 No, the defining malice of sterilization seems to lie in a refusal to modify one’s behavior so as to integrate sexuality into one’s character.
 Or to put that in different terms, the defining malice of sterilization is a refusal to consider fertility as an aspect of one’s personhood.
 It substitutes technology for behavior change.
 So it appears to me that the CDF’s argument only works by missing the definition of sterilization.

-But I think that the rather far-fetched concern voiced by some Catholics may have allowed O’Neill to skate the issue of redefining procreation.
-This word “procreation” is not just at the center of the abortion debate but also at the center of the Church’s teaching on contraception: Humanae Vitae condemned “any action which either before, at the moment of, or after sexual intercourse, is specifically intended to prevent procreation—whether as an end or as a means” (par.
+The word “procreation” stand at the center of the Church’s teaching on contraception: Humanae Vitae condemned “any action which either before, at the moment of, or after sexual intercourse, is specifically intended to prevent procreation—whether as an end or as a means” (par.
 14).
 Is the morally relevant point that these condemned actions attempt to prevent bringing a baby to term?
-In Humanae Vitae, does “prevent procreation” mean “avoid raising children”—is that a sound reading of that text?
+In Humanae Vitae, does “prevent procreation” mean “avoid labor and birth”—is that a sound reading of that text?
 When addressing artificial insemination, the Church defined procreation as “the act which brings the child into existence,” because she saw that as the morally relevant point (CCC 2377; cf. the CDF’s Instruction on Respect for Human Life in its Origen and on the Dignity of Procreation).
 Is that not the case with sterilization?

 Let me illustrate some potential problems with the new definition of “procreation” in the context of sterilization.
 The CDF says that it is OK to remove an organ in order to prevent conception because conception itself is not the final goal of the marital act: the final goal is the bring a baby into the world.
 But that premise is not true!
 The final goal of the marital act is not to bring a baby into the world, but to produce a new adult human being.
 So the argument would seem to show that it is OK to remove an organ in order to prevent conception if we have moral certainty that the child will not survive to adulthood.

-If you don’t think my extensions of the argument work, grant me this at least: this is a high-stakes conversation.
+If you don’t think my extension of the argument works, grant me this at least: this is a high-stakes conversation.
 We have a new principle on the table, and no one has tested where the principle goes.

 At the end of the day, the Magisterium’s authority has been engaged to some degree on this issue, and Catholics must respect that fact.
 But it would be good for Catholics to notice what is at stake, and for those with relevant expertise to have a constructive conversation about it.